Technique for Surface Background Rejection in Liquid Argon Dark Matter Detectors using Layered Wavelength-Shifting and Scintillating Thin Films: Introduction

-We present here a conceptual design and simulation results demonstrating that a multi-layer arrangement of liquid argon, a thin film of tetraphenyl butadiene (TPB) wavelength shifter, a thin scintillator film, and an inactive but optically transparent region can be used to effectively identify this source of background events in liquid argon without requiring position reconstruction and requires only photon timing information.
+We present here an example design and simulation results demonstrating that a multi-layer arrangement of liquid argon, a thin film of tetraphenyl butadiene (TPB) wavelength shifter, a thin scintillator film with a sufficiently slow decay time constant, and an inactive but optically transparent region can be used to effectively identify this source of background events in liquid argon without requiring position reconstruction and requires only photon timing information.
 The layout is shown in Fig.~\ref{concept}.
 Nuclear recoils in the argon (region A) generate scintillation light, which is comprised of mostly prompt vacuum ultraviolet (VUV) photons~\cite{hitachi}.
 These photons are wavelength shifted by a thin (3 micron) TPB layer (region B), which converts the prompt VUV scintillation pulse into a prompt pulse of visible photons.
 The remaining layers, as well as the liquid argon, are transparent to the visible photons, which are ultimately transported through the scintillator and acrylic (regions C and D) to a photodetector (on the right of the acrylic in Fig.~\ref{concept}, not shown).
-This mechanism of converting and detecting the prompt scintillation pulse is the same as used in most liquid argon detectors~\cite{ds50,deap_physics1,cenns,deap_physics2} and allows powerful discrimination of nuclear recoil events from slower pulses generated by electronic recoils in argon.
+This mechanism of converting and detecting the prompt scintillation pulse is the same as used in most liquid argon detectors~\cite{ds50,deap_physics2,deap_physics1,cenns} and allows powerful discrimination of nuclear recoil events from slower pulses generated by electronic recoils in argon.
 The concept presented here includes an additional scintillating layer, which is selected to have a slow decay time, and which generates visible scintillation photons from $\alpha$-particle interactions.
-The layer is also thick enough to stop all $\alpha$ particles which enter from either side, selected here to be $50~\mu$m, thus able to stop all $\alpha$ particles from the naturally occuring uranium and thorium decay chains.
+The layer selected here is $50~\mu$m thick, thus able to stop all $\alpha$-particles from the naturally occurring uranium and thorium decay chains, entering from either side.
 Photons generated in the scintillating layer will then also be ultimately observed by the photodetectors.
+The slow decay time of the scintillating layer will guarantee that even the problematic surface $\alpha$-decays with low observed energy will have very different pulse shapes than nuclear recoil events inside of the fiducial mass, and will be efficiently mitigated with PSD.
 The acrylic layer shown is non-scintillating, and will simply absorb deposited $\alpha$-energy without any re-emission.
-The overall assembly is similar to a ``phoswich'' or ``phosphor sandwich'' scintillator assembly used for $\alpha/\beta(\gamma)$ pulse-shape discrimination~\cite{phoswich1, phoswich2}, except in this case the layers are thin films, and the TPB layer is used for wavelength-shifting VUV photons.
+While acrylic used in this study is a common material choice for liquid argon containment in dark matter detectors, any other inactive and transparent material would yield similar results.
+The overall assembly is similar to a ``phoswich'' or ``phosphor sandwich'' scintillator assembly used for $\alpha/\beta(\gamma)$ pulse-shape discrimination~\cite{phoswich1, phoswich2}, except in this case the layers are thin films, and the TPB layer is used to shift the wavelength of VUV photons.